mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/ADC/ADC_SingleConversion_TriggerTimer_DMA/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a ADC peripheral to perform a single ADC conversion of a channel, at each trigger event from timer; Conversion data are transferred by DMA into a table, indefinitely (circular mode);
+How to use an ADC peripheral to perform a single ADC conversion on a channel at each trigger event from a timer.
+Converted data is indefinitely transferred by DMA into a table (circular mode).
-This example is based on the STM32F0xx ADC LL API; peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+This example is based on the STM32F0xx ADC LL API.
+The peripheral initialization is done using LL unitary service functions for optimization purposes (performance and size).

 Example configuration:
 ADC is configured to convert a single channel, in single conversion mode,